 Making a trip to the grocery store can feel overwhelming: What foods should I stock up on?
-How many fruits and veggies should I get?
-What about protein?
-What should I have for snacks?
+How many fruits and veggies should I stock up on?
+What about protein and snacks?
 Although you may generally know what foods are healthy, it’s hard to determine just what you should be eating every single day.
 Luckily, we’ve consulted registered dietitians and nutritionists who reveal what foods they swear by.
 So be sure to add these foods nutritionists eat to your grocery list and navigate the supermarket with ease.

 It’s a good thing you already got that kettle going.
 “Tea is a good source of polyphenols, which have anti-inflammatory and antioxidant effects.
 That’s why tea is believed to promote cardiovascular health and support healthy vision, teeth, bones, memory, and cognition,” says Alexandra Miller, RDN, LDN, Corporate Dietitian at Medifast, Inc. “If left unsweetened, tea is also naturally low in calories and free of sodium and sugar.”
 That’s why we included it in our new weight-loss book, The 17-Day Green Tea Diet.
 And don’t just drink it: “Try cooking with tea or using it as the liquid for a smoothie,” suggests nutritionist Kayleen St. John, RD at Natural Gourmet Institute, a health-supportive cooking school in New York City.
-Swapping out water for tea is an easy way to increase the antioxidant content of your dishes and losr weight fast—which is precisely why ETNT created The 17-Day Green Tea Diet!
+Swapping out water for tea is an easy way to increase the antioxidant content of your dishes and lose weight fast—which is precisely why ETNT created The 17-Day Green Tea Diet!

 “One of the best known digestive aids, ginger contains the active compound gingerol, which has been shown to help indigestion, nausea, and vomiting,” says Dr. Taz.
 “This same compound also has anti-inflammatory properties, assisting in relief of joint pain and inflammation.”
 Ginger tea to beat bloat?
 We’ll get the kettle going…